bhoptee/trueman-chiro/src/pages/blog/pelvic-stability-dysfunction.md

 Learning how to isolate and strengthen the pelvic floor, deep core & abdominal wall musculature is a co-ordination and skill-based learning curve that can be difficult to achieve without specific coaching from a qualified individual.

-Though some of the relevant exercises to improve pelvic stability can usually be undertaken and performed well from video exercise instruction.
+However some of the relevant exercises to improve pelvic stability and balance can usually be undertaken and performed well from video exercise instruction.
 Including:

 * Side lying glut clamshell exercise using a resistance band
 * Cat stretch